 Say to yourself every morning: “I have the strength to take on any challenge!”
 Say it throughout your day when uncomfortable situations that you really want to avoid arise.
 You are guaranteed to become a truly different and stronger person.

 2. “I Have the Power to Tackle Any Negative Temptation!”

 The word temptation itself sounds scary, so let’s put it into perspective.
 Temptations can be our old habits, flaming desires, quick thrills and speedy passions that distract us from moving in a productive direction.
-Whether it is pressing the snooze button on the alarm clock, or fighting the urge to be dishonest to a co-worker, even the most seemingly minute temptations seem to take over our minds and hearts.
+Whether it is pressing the snooze button on the alarm clock, or fighting the urge to be dishonest, even the most seemingly minute temptations seem to take over our minds and hearts.

 The mystics teach us this: a moment of temptation is a moment of insanity.
 It is a moment in which logic and reason has abandoned you, and the only thing controlling your actions seems to be the temptation itself.
 What are you to do?
 Are you truly powerless?

 Of course not!
 Tap into your super-human and physically take your hands and make a thrust in the air to PUSH AWAY!
 The mystics also teach us that every negative temptation that lies before us comes with the power to overcome it.
 Just as the temptation is real – your power to overcome it is real, and this is where you have all the power in your hands to choose.

 Say to yourself every morning and anytime a temptation tries to cripple you: “I Have the Power to Tackle Any Negative Temptation!”
 Do not give up if you fail – keep trying and you will surely defeat your negative temptations.